FlexiGroBots-H2020/Data-Space/Readme.md

-# IDS deployment on Kubernetes
+# IDS deployment on Kubernetes for FlexyGroBots 🚁🌽🌽🌽🚁

-In this repository is everything to deploy an IDS system with Kubernetes.
-A brief description of these systems according to the [official site](https://internationaldataspaces.org/) *"A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.
+In this repository are found the instructions to deploy an IDS system with Kubernetes.
+A brief description of these systems according to the [official site](https://internationaldataspaces.org/) is: *"A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.

 ## Requirements